whatsupmailbox/whatsupmailbox.github.io/_posts/2017-02-15-Emma-Chloe-French-Jewelry-Subscription-Box-January-2017-Review-Coupon.md

 **L'Atelier Clandestin** Gold Ring, *Value $60*

-Subscribers will receive this bracelet in either Silver or Gold, depending on your jewelry preferences.
+Subscribers will receive this ring in either Silver or Gold, depending on your jewelry preferences.
 Although I do wear both metals, I chose gold because I wear it more often than silver.

 <br>